Chart Color Schemes

 Hillsdale has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The Hillsdale statistical area's population was estimated at around 5,783 as of November 2025, reflecting an increase of 136 people since the 2021 Census.
-This growth represents a 2.4% change from the previous population count of 5,647.
-The increase is inferred from AreaSearch's estimation of the resident population at 5,589 following examination of the latest ERP data release by the ABS in June 2024, along with an additional three validated new addresses since the Census date.
-This level of population results in a density ratio of 10,145 persons per square kilometer, placing Hillsdale in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, Hillsdale has demonstrated resilient growth patterns with a compound annual growth rate of 3.3%, outpacing its SA4 region.
-Population growth was primarily driven by overseas migration contributing approximately 65.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of Hillsdale as of February 2026 is around 5,814.
+This reflects an increase of 167 people since the 2021 Census, which reported a population of 5,647.
+The change was inferred from AreaSearch's estimate of 5,589 residents following examination of ABS ERP data release in June 2024 and three additional validated new addresses since the Census date.
+This results in a population density ratio of 10,200 persons per square kilometer, placing Hillsdale in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Hillsdale has shown resilient growth patterns with a compound annual growth rate of 3.3%, outpacing its SA4 region.
+Overseas migration contributed approximately 65.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Hillsdale statistical area is expected to expand by 585 persons to reach a population of approximately 6,368 by 2041, reflecting an 18.3% increase over the 17-year period from 2024 to 2041.
+By 2041, the suburb is expected to expand by 576 persons based on aggregated SA2-level projections, reflecting a gain of 17.6% in total over the 17 years.

 Frequently Asked Questions - Population